Sharp Wizard

+Specifications and history

 The OZ-7000 was about 6.3 inches (163 mm) tall, 3.7 inches (94 mm) wide closed, 7.25 inches (184 mm) open, and 0.85 inches (21.5 mm) thick closed, making it much larger than later PDAs.
 It featured a serial port (proprietary connector) to attach to a Windows PC or Macintosh or another OZ-7xxx/OZ-8xxx device, an optional thermal printer port and a cassette tape backup.
 The OZ-7000/IQ-7000 model featured 32 kilobytes of internal memory and a 96 x 64 dot (8 lines x 16 characters or 4 lines x 12 characters) black and white LCD with controllable contrast but without a back light.
 A major advertised feature of the model was the IC Cards expansion slot for accessory cards developed by Sharp.

 The expansion cards (IC Cards) were about the same size and shape of PC Cards but predated this standard and were incompatible with the latter.
 The IC Cards were inserted in a slot behind a transparent plastic panel with an overlay touch-sensitive sensor organized in a 4x5 array of touch zones, thus allowing up to 20 "buttons" to be used for control of IC Cards functions.
 The selection of IC cards included memory expansion cards, a thesaurus dictionary, a Time and Expense Manager, an Investment Planner, a bilingual and 8-Language translators, an "Encyclopaedia of Wine" and even games like "Box Jockey" (a Sokoban clone), Tetris, chess and backgammon.
 A spreadsheet software card capable of handling 26 columns by 999 rows tables compatible with Lotus 1-2-3 was available too.

 The out-of-the-box functionality of the OZ-7000/IQ-7000 included a memo pad, a telephone pad, calendar and scheduling with alarms and repeating events, multi-time zone clocks, and a calculator, thus covering all the basic functions found in PDAs since.
 The keyboard was not QWERTY, although later models, starting with OZ/IQ-8000, changed the orientation of the screen and keyboard layout.

-In 1991 Sharp released, only to the European market, an enhanced version of IQ-7000 — the IQ-7200 with internal memory increased up to 64K.
+In 1991 Sharp released an enhanced version of IQ-7000 — the IQ-7200 with internal memory increased up to 64K.

 The OZ-8000 followed later in 1991, with a larger (240 x 64 dot) screen and 64K of internal, non-volatile memory.
 The OZ-8200 was launched at the same time with 128K of internal non-volatile memory.
 Both models shared the same form factor.
 A custom fitted leather, padded carrying case was also available for both models.
 The devices opened in landscape rather than portrait orientation with the IC Cards slot position changed accordingly.
+The dimensions of the OZ-8000 and OZ-8200 were similar to the OZ-7000 at 162mm x 94mm x 21.5mm.